 To calculate the benefit received by DWI, we divided the amount of the tax savings received by DWI by the combined total sales of POSCO and DWI during the POI.
-To calculate the benefit received by Samsung C&T, we divided the amount of tax savings received Samsung C&T by the total sales of Samsung C&T during the POI.
-We then multiplied this amount by the ratio of Samsung C&T's exports to the United States of subject merchandise that was produced by POSCO.
-On this basis, we preliminarily determine that POSCO received a countervailable subsidy rate of 0.02 percent ad valorem under this program.78
+On this basis, we preliminarily determine that POSCO received a countervailable subsidy rate of 0.01 percent ad valorem under this program.
+We used the same methodology to calculate the benefit received by Hyundai Corp.
+On this basis, we preliminarily determine that Hyundai Steel received a countervailable subsidy rate of 0.04 percent ad valorem under this program.